PersocomAI/.github/profile/README.md

 ### Why PersocomAI?

 **PersocomAI** wants to be a web UI and an AI that runs entirely offline[^1] on your local PC or network, independent of any companies or external parties.
+[^1]: This refers exclusively to the AI itself, the WebUI and the chat history (frontend and backend), which are stored and run completely offline.
+For example, if the weather plugin is used, an online connection is of course required to retrieve current weather data.
+Therefore, it is also important to only use third-party plugins from trusted sources.

 ## Why is this important?